What Am I Entitled to in a Separation?

 If you have to move out it will not affect any entitlement of your share of the property and any rights and entitlements that you have accrued during the relationship will remain intact.

-Under the sole occupancy it means that one party is able to remain living in the house until the property has been divided.
+Under sole occupancy, means that one party can remain living in the house until the property has been divided.

 It is not only important to consider what you are entitled to as a result of your separation, it is also important to consider the long-term outcomes of the separation.